Agentic Much? Adoption of Coding Agents on GitHub: Methodology

 Sometimes an extension maps to multiple languages (e.g., ``.rs'' could be the Rust programming language, or the deprecated RenderScript language).
 In important cases, we resolve the ambiguity by choosing the most popular language for that extension in our dataset.
 The resulting per‑commit tables contain, for each file type and programming language, the same line‑add/delete statistics as above, enabling downstream analyses such as agent activity by language.

-\paragraph{Temporal aggregation} For each repository we aggregate commits over our period of interest, which is the activity from the project's adoption date, to the end of the study \studyenddate.
-We then compute the following metrics
+\paragraph{Temporal aggregation{Commit ratio (RQ2, RQ3)}} For each repository we aggregate commits over our period of interest, which is the activity from the project's \emph{adoption date}, to the end of the study \studyenddate.
+We then compute the following metrics{We compute an \emph{AI-assisted commit ratio} by selecting all human-authored and AI-assisted commits from a project's adoption date until the end of the study.
+We then define the commit ratio as number of AI-assisted commits divided by all AI-assisted and Human-authored commits.
+We compute an overall commit ratio, as well as a commit ratio for each type of files (\eg source code, documentation). }

-\begin{enumerate} \item The ratio $\displaystyle \frac{\#\text{AI commits}}{\#\text{all commits}}$, a key indicator of how much work is performed by agents. \item Analogous ratios for subsets of commits that touch source code, documentation, configuration files, or specific programming languages. \item Counts of file additions and modifications per period, broken down by file type and language, which reveal the magnitude of agent‑driven changes over time. \item We also compute the ratio of the unique number of files touched by agents over all files touched. \item Finally, we compute the fraction of AI-assisted human authors, that is, the fraction of humans that use AI agents as co-authors for at least one commit during the period.
+\begin{diffversion}{} \begin{enumerate} \item The ratio $\displaystyle \frac{\#\text{AI commits}}{\#\text{all commits}}$, a key indicator of how much work is performed by agents. \item Analogous ratios for subsets of commits that touch source code, documentation, configuration files, or specific programming languages. \item Counts of file additions and modifications per period, broken down by file type and language, which reveal the magnitude of agent‑driven changes over time. \item We also compute the ratio of the unique number of files touched by agents over all files touched. \item Finally, we compute the fraction of AI-assisted human authors, that is, the fraction of humans that use AI agents as co-authors for at least one commit during the period.